smartGraphQL/PROgraphQL/README.md

 This query would result in a cost of 5101, which can be broken down into the following steps:

-- The initial request is 1 because although we’re return the first 50 artists, there will only be one connection to the database
+- The initial request is 1 because although we’re return the first 100 artists, there will only be one connection to the database.
-- For songs we will need to go connect once for each artist to get a list of their first 50 songs, so that will be 100
+- For songs we will need to connect once for each artist to get a list of their first 50 songs, so that will be 100 connections.
-- For the field songs inside genre, you will need to make one connection for the 5000 songs, so that will be 5000
+- For the 'songs' field inside genre, you will need to make one connection for the 5000 songs, so that will be 5000

 Total Cost is 5101